10 Warning Signs Your Loved One Is Trapped in Narcissistic Family Manipulation: Recognition and Action Steps

 Few things hurt more than being called disloyal by someone you love.
 When your family member accuses you of betraying the family for setting healthy boundaries, it can shake you to your core.

 Why This Happens: Narcissists redefine loyalty as compliance.
-Any resistance to their control becomes “betrayal,” and they teach their victims to use this same language against family members who won’t conform.
+Any resistance to their control, or disagreement, becomes “betrayal,” and they teach their victims to use this same language against family members who won’t conform.

 Action Steps: